wp-plugins/ptengine-real-time-web-analytics-and-heatmap/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Ptengine's heat mapping technology and traffic metrics show you exactly where every visitor is clicking, scrolling and buying.
 Or not buying.

-One small website tweak can triple your sales.
-Find out what to fix.
-For free.

 == Description ==